-Sometimes, as women, it’s hard to find reasons we love ourselves.
-But we have to make it a priority.
+Sometimes it’s hard to find reasons to love yourself.
+We can think of what we’re lacking, but things we’re proud of?
+Not so much.
+It’s time to make self-love a priority.
 Here are some tips to creating a list of things you love about YOU.
+Download the free printable to take this self-love challenge today.

 I struggle with self-love.
 I’m a perfectionist at heart and never feel like I’m living up to the expectations I place on myself.
 In fact, my mom has always told me I’m my own worst critic and it’s so true!